walia6/ROB3-Instructor-Guide/README.md

 It doesn't matter which ports on the brain the motors are plugged into.

-### Programming Setup
+## Programming Setup

-The Gameplan says to use Vexcode (A program made by vex specifically for programming their robotit kits).
-I think that's dumb and worse than VSCode.
+The Gameplan says to use Vexcode (A program made by vex specifically for programming their robotic kits).
+I think that's dumb and that it's worse than VSCode.
+No one has ever heard of Vexcode, whereas VSCode is commonly used in industry.
 VSCode is pre-installed on the laptops.

-#### Setting up VSCode
+### Setting up VSCode

 This part doesn't take too long, unless the internet is ass.

-Two extensions/extension packs are required:
+Two extensions/extension packs must be installed:

 C/C++ Extension Pack - https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools-extension-pack (this is one of the top results when searching for C++)

 VEX Robotics - https://marketplace.visualstudio.com/items?itemName=VEXRobotics.vexcode (this is one of the top results when searching for vex)

+#### Creating a New Project
+The kids